chrillek/CSS-for-Markdown/Using CSS.md

 As of the time of this writing (DEVONthink Pro Version 3.8 and DEVONthink To Go 3.5.1), there are four methods to specify your own CSS in DEVONthink:

 1. In the global preferences.
 In DEVONthink, you'd provide the x-devonthink-item URL to a record stored somewhere in your database(s) and containing your CSS.
 In DEVONthink To Go, you do the same in the settings for Markdown documents.
 A globally defined CSS will influence _all_ Markdown documents in DEVONthink.

 2. Add  `css: URL` as the first line of your Markdown document(s).
-The `URL` can be any valid URL as well as an `x-devonthink-item://...` one or an absolute address of a record containing your CSS defintions like `/Inbox/myCss.txt`.
+The `URL` can be any valid URL as well as an `x-devonthink-item://...` one or an absolute address of a record containing your CSS definitions like `/Inbox/myCss.txt`.

-3. Add a HTML `script` element somewhere in your Markdown document, i.e. a piece of code looking like that
- `<style>  Style definitions go here</style>` If you go for this option, make sure that you _do not_ have any empty lines in the `style` element.
+3. Add a HTML `script` element somewhere in your Markdown document, i.e. a piece of code looking like that `<style>  Style definitions go here</style>` If you go for this option, make sure that you _do not_ have any empty lines in the `style` element.
 Those will break everything.

 4. Add a HTML `link` element to the top of your Markdown document like so `<link rel="steylsheet" href="URL">` Again, the `URL` parameter can be anything from a usual URL to a `x-devonthink-item://...` one or an absolute location like `/Inbox/myCSS.txt`.

 The last three methods will add CSS only to those Markdown documents where you insert them.
 So they're not really useful if you want to make sure that _all_ your Markdown documents look the same.